Huitzoo/gograph/README.md

 # gograph

-Library to check of the Graph Theory in golang
+Library to check the Graph Theory in golang

 ## Actual content